counternote/counternote/spec.md

 ***

-# Frames
+# Blocks

-__Frames__ are structural elements of a composition and how such elements connect together.
+__Blocks__ are structural elements of a composition and how such elements connect together.
 Here is the A-section of Bourrée by Bach:

     ++*
     SCORE: Lute Suite in E Minor